Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Eagles stats and trends

-- In Philadelphia's eight games this season, it has four wins against the spread.

-- The Eagles have been underdogs by 1 point or more seven times this year and are 3-4 ATS in those matchups.

-- Philadelphia's games this year have gone over the total in four out of eight opportunities (50%).
+- Philadelphia's games this season have gone over the total in four out of eight opportunities (50%).

-- When Philadelphia scores more than 25.3 points, it is 2-1 against the spread and 2-1 overall.
+- Philadelphia is 2-1 against the spread and 2-1 overall in games when it scores more than 25.3 points.

-- In games that Philadelphia totals more than 362.6 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Philadelphia piles up more than 362.6 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Eagles have seven giveaways this season, while the Chargers have 10 takeaways.

 Home and road insights

-- At home this season, Philadelphia has one win against the spread and is 0-3 overall.
+- Philadelphia has covered the spread once at home, and is 0-3 overall there, this season.

-- Philadelphia has gone over the total once in three home games this year.
+- This season, in three home games, Philadelphia has gone over the total once.

 - Los Angeles is 2-1 overall, with two wins against the spread, away from home.

-- This year, in three away games, Los Angeles has not hit the over once.
+- In three away games this season, Los Angeles has not hit the over.

-- The average point total in Chargers away games this season is 50.2 points, 0.7 more than this outing's over/under (49.5).
+- The average point total in Chargers away games this season is 50.2 points, 0.7 more than this matchup's over/under (49.5).

 Powered by Data Skrive.